 The overall 2015-2016 teacher inter-district mobility rate in Georgia was 4.6%.
 5,016 teachers moved school districts between 2014-2015 and 2015-2016.
-In terms of years of experience, the largest share (39.3%) of teachers who moved school districts had five or fewer years of experience.
+In terms of years of experience, the largest share (39.3%) of teachers who moved school districts had five or fewer years of experience.55 About 70% of teachers who moved school districts had ten or fewer years of experience.
 Thus, less experienced teachers appear more likely to move school districts than more experienced teachers.